Looking to gain weight on a budget so you don't break the bank each week?

 - Fish - White fish such as tilapia and Swai are usually on the cheaper end.

 - Eggs - An easy, quick protein source in the morning.
+Eggs get a bad rap but they are actually really good for you.

 - Milk - Easy calories right here.
 Adding a glass of milk into 1 -3 meals is an easy way to get more calories and protein.